 Vaccine Science & Safety

 After a vaccine is licensed, FDA and the Centers for Disease Control and Prevention (CDC) work with healthcare professionals to monitor the safety of vaccines, including any adverse events, especially rare events not identified in pre-licensure study trials.
-There are currently three systems used to monitor the safety of vaccines after they are licensed and used in the US.
+There are currently three systems in place in the US to monitor the safety of vaccines after they are licensed and used among the public.
 These systems can monitor known side effects and detect rare side effects that may not have been identified during clinical trials.

 NFID developed a #ShotOfScience campaign to share tools and resources on the history and science of vaccines.
 Campaign materials include sample social media posts and animated graphics.

-National Academies of Sciences, Engineering, and Medicine has also compiled extensive information about vaccine safety.
+The National Academies of Sciences, Engineering, and Medicine has also compiled extensive information about vaccine safety.